Qusaihija/NefariousScanner/README.md

 ## Quick usage
 Run nefs and choose a tool + mode from the menu.
 The script will print the final command and ask y/n before executing.

+## Quick Note
+change the path of the files if you have them somewhere else.